MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 }
 ```

-#### 5.4.4 The following callback will be invoked so you can add attachments to a crash
+#### 5.4.4 The following callback will be invoked if you want to add attachments to a crash report

 Here is an example to attach a text and an image to a crash.